 Entering “empathy” in the search feature of the Greater Good website yields more than 50 well-written articles on empathy.
 Greater Good recently hosted Mary Gordon as a featured guest speaker in its Science of a Meaningful Life series: Seeds of Compassion, Roots of Empathy.

-This November 10, 2010 article, Fighting Bullying with Babies, quickly became the paper’s most e-mailed article.
+This November 10, 2010 article in the New York Times, Fighting Bullying with Babies, quickly became the paper’s most e-mailed article.
 An excellent overview of Roots of Empathy as a gentle but effective antidote to the rise of bullying in schools.

 This May 24, 2010 article, How to De-Program Bullies: Teaching Kindness 101, also focuses on Roots of Empathy as a preventive to bullying, but also explores a bit of social neuroscience that underscores how essential empathy is to a healthy society.